nats-io/nats-connector-framework/README.md

 * Port is the redis port.
 * Timeout is the Redis timeout.

 The nats_to_redis_map array is a list of NATS subjects mapped to Redis channels.
-NATS wildcarding is supported.
+NATS wildcarding is not supported at this time.
 So, in this case, any messages published to Export.Redis in the NATS cluster will be received, and published onto the Redis Channel "Import_NATS".

 From the other direction, any message published from redis on the Export_NATS channel, will be published into